cronvel/async-kit/README.md

 } ) ;
 ```

-when the *iterator* accepts (at least) three arguments, the current key (array's index) is passed to it as the first argument.
+when the *iterator* accepts three arguments, the current key (array's index) is passed to it as the second argument.

 ```js
 var stats = createStats( 3 ) ;